gurkiratbola/NotificationPortal/README.md

 User/Application/Server/Notification/Client each has status and all of which are editable in the Status Controller.

 ### Custom Javascript Files
-Total of six Javascript files are created to support the functionality mentioned:
+Total of nine Javascript files are created to support the functionality mentioned:
 1. **add-notification.js**: Customizing rich text editor plugin
+1. **notification-refresh-dropdown**: Handles applications and servers list dropdown for notifications
-2. **application-multiselect.js**: Handles multi-select inputs on application views
+1. **application-multiselect.js**: Handles multi-select inputs on application views
-3. **refresh-application-dropdown.js**:	Filtering application select list based on server selection
+1. **refresh-application-dropdown.js**:	Filtering application select list based on server selection
-4. **refresh-application-status.js**: Dynamically checks the status of the application
+1. **refresh-application-status.js**: Dynamically checks the status of the application
-5. **refresh-index-helper.js**:	Re-populate table and pagination info on dashboard and notification index
+1. **refresh-index-helper.js**:	Re-populate table and pagination info on dashboard and notification index
-6. **script.js**: Custom scripts for front-end purposes
+1. **script.js**: Custom scripts for front-end purposes
+1. **server-multiselect.js**: Handles applications dropdown list for servers.
+1. **user-multiselect.js**: Handles applications multiselect for users
+1. **user-refresh-dropdown.js**: Handles getting the application based on the client selected for users

 ### Static File Locations
 Locations for static files: